learninguser/notes/Day56.md

 ## Disadvantages

 - What happens if the Docker server is crashed?
-  - Application goes down
+  - Application goes down + its associated data is also lost
-- What happens if we have sudden increase in traffic?
+- What happens if we have sudden increase/decrease in traffic?
   - We have to run multiple containers manually
 - How to balance the load if we have multiple containers for a component e.g. cart ?
   - How to split the traffic?